Kitten Behaviors & Cat Training

 Thanks for feedback

-I have uploaded a photo but it hasn't been added to the list yet.
-Once again I thank you for your imput.
+I uploaded a photo, but I don’t think it’s been added yet.
+Thanks again for your input!

 Jason